July 19, 2017

 DEFINITION: A burning determination that cannot be stopped or hindered by anything; Extremely resilient.

-The Southside Fall Festival, the best steaks in town, and of course, the best fried chicken you’ve ever had.
-There’s a lot to love about St. Joseph’s Southside!
-This tight-knit community is on pace for a major comeback.
+The Southside Fall Festival, the best steaks in town, and baseball.
+There’s a lot to love about St. Joseph’s Southside.
+This tight-knit community is making a major comeback.

 The South Side has long contributed to the city’s economic growth.
 Some of its more mature residents reminisce about the glory days when the district was THE hot spot in St. Joseph, boasting rodeos, fine dining at one of the Midwest’s earliest resorts, and a popular amusement park at Lake Contrary with elephants, bathing beauties, and roller coasters.